-The Academic Advising and Counseling Centers, Science, Math and Health Careers Center, D142, and Business and Social Science Center, I117, can check a student's progress toward graduation through a computer system.
+The Academic Advising and Counseling Centers, located in either the Science, Math and Health Careers Center, D142, and Business and Social Science Center, II17, can check a student's progress toward graduation through a computer system.
 Stop in to make an appointment with a counselor.
 Request a report to check your progress toward a Harper College degree and ensure your academic goals will be met.

 Planning to Transfer?
 It is not too soon to start the process!

 Seminars on transferring and visits by college representatives are scheduled throughout the year.
 Student Development counselors can also answer your questions.
-For a schedule of seminars or appointments with a counselor, call the Academic Advising and Counseling Center, Science, Math and Health Careers Center, D142, extension 6393, or the Center for Multicultural Affairs, Academic Advising and Counseling, Business and Social Science Center, I117, extension 6522.
+For a schedule of seminars or appointments with a counselor, call the Academic Advising and Counseling Center, Science, Math and Health Careers Center, D142, 925-6393, or the Center for Multicultural Affairs, Academic Advising and Counseling, Business and Social Science Center, 1117, 925-6522.

-Use the DISCOVER or GIS computer programs located in the Career Center, Student and Administration Center, A347, Science, Math and Health Careers Center, D142 and Business and Social Science Center, I117, to help you find a college to match your needs and interests.
+Use the DISCOVER or GIS computer programs located in the Career Center, Student and Administration Center, A347, Science, Math and Health Careers Center,

+D142 and Business and Social Science Center, I117, to help you find a college to match your needs and interests.
+Learn how to use the Internet to locate other valuable information to help you choose a major or transfer school.